Charger1423jr/My-Hat-Collection/README.md

 4. Edit Page: Allow user to modify existing information about specific item, such as the name, bio, details, etc.
 5. Delete Page: Allow user to delete existing item from the JSON file.
 6. JSON File: Contains multidimensional array containing all information for the hats.

+#Disclaimer
+Images folder too large to upload to GitHub